Why Ride in China and Tibet?

-In China, we use clean and comfortable international business hotels in the cities and charming boutique hotels in the countryside.
-All with leisure facilities.
+Whether you're riding into a bustling city or a quiet mountain village, your overnight stays are always welcoming.
+In China, we use clean and comfortable international business hotels in urban areas and charming boutique hotels in the countryside, each with leisure facilities to help you recharge after a day on the road.

 Capital | Beijing |